reveng007/SGDE-2012/README.md

 ```
 ### So, whats the difference between running binary in gdb and in terminal

 #### Actually, till now we haven't done that thing.
-Now, lets come into breakpoint
+Now, lets come into breakpoint, We will know why..?

 ### Adding breakpoints: